sbstnc/openmenu/README.md

 **Note:** Ensure your KallistiOS environment (using the `v2.1.x` branch, patched as described above) is correctly set up and sourced in your current shell session before running these commands.
+Specifically, the `KOS_CMAKE_TOOLCHAIN` environment variable must be set.

 1.  **Clone the repository:**